Timeline of the Israeli–Palestinian conflict in 2022: 16 July

-After several rockets were fired at Israel from the Gaza Strip, Israeli airstrikes targeted an underground facility used for the production of rocket materials in central Gaza, in what was described as a significant setback of Hamas rocket production capabilities.
-After two more rockets were fired from Gaza, the Israeli military struck another weapons production facility the IDF said belonged to Hamas.
+After several rockets were fired at Israel from the Gaza Strip, causing no damage, the Israeli military stated it had targeted an underground facility which it believed to be used for the production of rocket materials in central Gaza, in what was the IDF described as a significant setback of Hamas rocket production capabilities.
+After two more rockets were fired from Gaza, the Israeli military said it had struck another weapons production facility the IDF said belonged to Hamas.